SajinaPK/AWS_Learning/Solution_Architect/12_CloudFront_GlobalAccelerator/CloudFront.md

 - However, you can force an entire or partial cache refresh (thus bypassing the TTL) by performing a **CloudFront Invalidation**
 - You can invalidate all files ( * ) or a special path (/images/*)
 ![Alt text](images/CacheInvalidation.png)

 (There are 2 edge locations each has its own cache which contains index.html and the images)
 (If TTL for the files is set to 1 day, and you updated the files in the S3 bucket(origin), then if you want the changes to the files reflected immidiately then you can invalidate the paths /index.html and /image/*)
 (Then CloudFront tells the edge locations to invalidate the said files and the files are going to be removed from the cache)
 (Next time user request these files edge locations will not find it in the cache and hence re-fetch from the origin)

+# Regional Caches

+- Regional edge caches are CloudFront locations that are deployed globally, close to your viewers
+- They’re located between your origin server and the POPs(global edge locations that serve content directly to viewers)
+- As objects become less popular, individual POPs might remove those objects to make room for more popular content
+- Regional edge caches have a larger cache than an individual POP, so objects remain in the cache longer at the nearest regional edge cache.
+- Viewer makes a request -> DNS routes the request to nearest POP -> If object not in cache, POP goes to nearest regional edge cache -> for objects not cached at either POP or regional edge cache location, forward the request to origin.
+- **Notes**
+    - Regional edge caches have feature parity with POPs.
+Ex,**cache invalidation request** removes an object from both POP & regional edge caches before it expires.
+Next time a viewer requests the object, CloudFront returns to the origin to fetch the latest version of the object.- Proxy HTTP methods (PUT, POST, PATCH, OPTIONS, and DELETE) go directly to the origin from the POPs and do not proxy through the regional edge caches.
+    - Dynamic requests, as determined at request time, do not flow through regional edge caches, but go directly to the origin.
+    - When the origin is an Amazon S3 bucket and the request’s optimal regional edge cache is in the same AWS Region as the S3 bucket, the POP skips the regional edge cache and goes directly to the S3 bucket.

 # AWS Global Accelerator

 - AWS Global Accelerator is a networking service that helps you improve the availability and performance of the applications that you offer to your global users
 - It provides **static IP addresses that provide a fixed entry point to your applications** and eliminate the complexity of managing specific IP addresses for different AWS Regions and Availability Zones (AZs)
 - Always routes user traffic to the optimal endpoint based on performance, reacting instantly to changes in application health, your user’s location, and policies that you configure.
+- If you have workloads that cater to a global client base, AWS recommends that you use AWS Global Accelerator.
+- If you have workloads hosted in a single AWS Region and used by clients in and around the same Region, you can use an Application Load Balancer or Network Load Balancer to manage your resources.

 - **Global users for our application**
     - You have deployed an application and have global users who want to access it directly.